Where No Fan Has Gone Before: Production

-The writer for this episode, David A. Goodman, said that making this episode was a "dream come true" for many members of the crew including himself.
+Writer David A. Goodman said that making this episode was a "dream come true" for many members of the crew including himself.
 At the time he was hired onto the staff, they were already talking about creating a Star Trek-centric episode.
 The initial idea was to have a giant Kirk and Spock fighting over New York-New York Hotel and Casino.
 Executive producer David X. Cohen assigned the writing task to Goodman, as they agreed he was the biggest Trek fan of the group.
 They agreed to drop the story idea with the giant characters and gave him two weeks to write the script.
 The deadline was complicated as Goodman had to spend the first week on jury duty, and then broke his ankle.
 Despite this, he described "Where No Fan Has Gone Before" as the most fun he has ever had writing a script.

 Series creator Matt Groening stated that while he is a fan of the Star Trek franchise, he has never seen an episode of The Original Series in its entirety, but has seen Star Trek: The Motion Picture.
 Director Pat Shinagawa said that there was a certain amount of jealousy among the crew that she got to work on the episode.
 All of the living members of the original Star Trek cast agreed to appear in the episode with the exception of James Doohan, whose agent replied, "No way."
 Because of this, the episode's working title was jokingly named "We got everybody but Scotty" and so Scotty was replaced with "Welshie".
 DeForest Kelley was physically portrayed but had no lines due to his death in 1999.
-William Shatner and Leonard Nimoy recorded their lines together, which was unusual as actors usually record solo.
+Shatner and Nimoy recorded their lines together, which was unusual as actors usually record solo.
 Goodman later joined the writing staff of Star Trek: Enterprise.

-Several designs for the energy being were considered for this episode; however, the final version was decided upon due to a desire to keep the design simple.
+Several designs for the energy being were considered; however, the final version was decided upon due to a desire to keep the design simple.
 Shinagawa noted that even so, the final design for Melllvar is more sophisticated than some energy beings featured in the original series.

 Cultural references

-This episode contains many story elements based on episodes of Star Trek.
+The episode contains many story elements based on episodes of Star Trek.
 In the DVD audio commentary, Goodman noted his pride in having included a large number of quotations from The Original Series, particularly those items which he claims "the people on the internet" had not found on their own.
 He noted that in "Shatner's Log", based on Star Trek's "Captain's log", the line "The impossible has happened" quotes the opening log in "Where No Man Has Gone Before".